sto2979/JSSlidingViewController/README.md

 ## Known Issues

 - There is a difficult-to-reproduce bug with nesting a UITableViewController's view inside of a UINavigationController with the navigation bar hidden.
-See the .m file for an extended discussion.
+See the .h file for an extended discussion.

 ## How do I use JSSlidingViewController ?